rshamsnejad/lanio/specs/jack-aes67-client__specs.md

   - Unix-like CLI
 - Audio section :
   - Patching of the incoming streams
-  - Patching of outgoing streams
+  - Patching of the outgoing streams

 #### Mid-term goals